westshorecsclub/WildcatCSClub/README.md

 Cyber Security CTF is a competition where players / teams compete using their computer to find flags in various challenges related to cyber security.
 The flags could be a hidden secret that is hidden inside a digital picture.
-The flag could something that game gives you for winning, or if are able to find a software vulnerability in the game that gives you access to the key through exploitation of a bug.
+The flag could be from an online game for winning, or if are able to find a software vulnerability in the game that gives you access to the key through exploitation of a bug.